-If you have iPhone 12 or newer, or the IPad Pro 4th generation, you may have heard that there’s LiDAR capability.
-Now you can do a 3D scan of objects, buildings, or architectural space and import it to software to manipulate in, such as TouchDesigner.
+If you have iPhone 12 or a newer Apple mobile device, or the iPad Pro 4th generation, you may be thinking, does my iPad have LiDAR?
+The answer is yes, there’s now LiDAR capability for both iPhones and iPads.
+Now you can do a 3D scan of objects, scan data, buildings, or architectural space and import it to software to manipulate in, such as TouchDesigner.
 This blog will go over what LiDAR is, different apps that will be compatible to upload into TouchDesigner, and what unique possibilities this technology can bring.

 What is LiDAR?

 LiDAR stands for Light Detection and Range.
 LiDAR is a method to measure range by targeting an object or surface with a laser to calculate the time for the reflective light to return to the receiver.
 LiDAR technology is often used for infrastructure planning and interactive experiences such as scanning buildings for projection mapping projects.

 Have you ever gone to an installation and noticed that something happened when you interacted with a screen?
 It could be a Kinect Device or a LiDAR sensor used in the scanning process.
 A common LiDAR sensor used for installations are the Ouster devices.
 Rather than spending thousands of dollars on an Ouster, how about the LiDAR already in your pocket?

 There’s a library of different LiDAR apps in the iOS App Store, but the three apps that I downloaded from their high reviews were Scaniverse, Polycam, and SiteScape.